 - Pursue righteousness with God’s help, especially when temptation threatens.

-If we approach God with words full of gratitude, surrender, forgiveness, and desire for righteousness, we will draw closer to Him.
-If our lives are filled with those attributes, we’ll be living houses of prayer.
+If we approach Him with words full of gratitude, surrender, forgiveness, and desire for righteousness, we will draw closer to God.
+If our life is filled with those attributes, we will be a house of prayer.
 It’s that simple.
 It’s that hard.

 The prayer of the tax-gatherer was only seven words long.
 Neither eloquence nor loquacity impresses God.
 He prefers sincerity, humility, and gratitude.
 Today, let’s approach our Heavenly Father with the same gentle, loving spirit we cherish in our children.